demiaster/treegen/production/helpcard/helpcard_flower.md

     *Filaments*: for more like a lily final look.

     *Base*: choose it if you aim for a daisy/sunflower look.

+*Flip Normals*:
+    #id: internalname

+    When type changes from *Filaments* to *Base*, it may happens that either the stamen object appear with reversed normals causing issues.
+Use the toggle *Flip Normals* to to have outward pointing normals.

 ~~~
 ===Filaments===